nikitapro225/ImGuiAndroidVulkanHook/README.md

-# ImGui Android Vulkan Hook
+# WIP : ImGui Android Vulkan Hook

 This project demonstrates an overlay implementation using ImGui with Vulkan for Android applications.
 It includes function hooks to inject a custom graphical menu and intercept touch events.
 Designed for educational and experimental purposes only.